ajvalbuena/hierarchy/Readme.md

     detailed the error messages are, the better!

- 3. I would really like it if the hierarchy could be stored in a relational database (e.g. SQLite) and queried to get the supervisor and the supervisor’s supervisor of a given employee.
+ 3. I would really like it if the hierarchy could be stored in a relational database and queried to get the supervisor and the supervisor’s supervisor of a given employee.
 I want to send the name of an employee to an endpoint, and receive